mateusz-zarebski/portfolio/README.md

   Specialization: Mathematical Modeling and Data Analysis
   Czestochowa University of Technology
 ## Interests
-Strong interest in Convolutional Neural Networks (CNNs) and practical applications of AI, with a focus on solving real-world problems using deep learning.
+I am particularly passionate about practical applications of artificial intelligence, with a strong focus on Convolutional Neural Networks (CNNs) and computer vision tasks.
-Additionally interested in game development and AI-driven game mechanics.
+I enjoy solving real-world problems using deep learning and exploring how AI can deliver tangible value.
+Additionally, I am deeply interested in video games, game mechanics, and player behavior analysis — areas that connect closely with ludology.